Bridge Pose

 Baddha Konasana, also known as the Butterfly Pose, is a fundamental yoga posture that enhances flexibility, promotes relaxation, and improves overall well-being.
 It is a seated pose where the soles of the feet are pressed together while the knees fall outward, resembling the wings of a butterfly.

-This pose is widely practiced in various yoga styles, including 200-hour, 300-hour, and 500-hour yoga teacher training courses in Rishikesh.
+This pose is widely practiced in various yoga styles, including 200-hour, 300-hour and 500-hour yoga teacher training courses in Rishikesh.
 It offers a deep stretch for the hips, inner thighs, and groin while calming the mind.

 What is Baddha Konasana?